CodenicCoders/codenic_bloc_use_case/README.md

 ### Creating a Custom Verbose Stream

-A custom `VerboseStream` if you want to add new properties or customize its behavior.
+A custom `VerboseStream` can be created if you want to add new properties or customize its behavior.

 ```dart
 class CustomVerboseStream extends VerboseStream<Failure, List<String>> {